Board of Trustees

 Bio coming soon.

 Seth’s association with Galloway began when he was a student in seventh grade.
 He graduated from Galloway in 2001 and went on to earn a BS in Environmental Science from The Evergreen State College and an MS in Geographic Information Science from University of Southern California.
 His professional career is in timberland investments and he is currently Business Analyst/ Project Manager at Weyerhaeuser Company.
-In his first year on the board, he serves on the development committee.
+In his second year on the board, he serves on the development committee.
 He has also served on the Alumni Council since 2009 and is the current president.

 Michael is Vice President of Engineering at Yik Yak, an Atlanta-based social networking startup.
 Previously, Michael was Senior Director of Engineering at Google, where for eight years he was a key driver in developing, scaling, and improving the Android platform.
 At Google, he focused on initiatives ranging from wireless communications and mobile security to speech recognition and mobile advertising.
 He moved to Google from Microsoft, where he also focused on advanced mobile devices.
 Prior to Microsoft, Michael worked at several pioneering startups in Silicon Valley.

 Wendy is a cognitive and learning scientist who collaborated with Galloway faculty and administration on the design of the new science laboratories.
 At Georgia Tech, she is the Assistant Dean for Educational Research and Innovation in the College of Engineering.
 She is also a faculty member in the Department of Biomedical Engineering where she developed a problem-based learning (PBL) curriculum and an adjunct professor in the College of Computing.
 She sits on the U.S. Army Science Board.
-She has two daughters, who attended Atlanta Public Schools, but she herself attended Winchester-Thurston, an independent school in Pittsburgh, PA.
+She has two daughters, who attended Atlanta Public schools, but she herself attended Winchester-Thurston, an independent school in Pittsburgh, PA.
 In her first year on the board, she serves on the ad hoc facilities and space committee.

-Rachel attended Galloway for 11 years, graduating in 2001.
+Rachel attended Galloway for 11 years and graduated in 2001.
 She serves on the executive and development committees and is the school’s Alumni Giving Chair.
 Rachel is an attorney for Delta Air Lines, and prior to that, practiced law in the corporate department at McKenna Long & Aldridge LLP in Atlanta.
 She has her bachelor’s degree in political science from the University of Michigan and law degree from Emory University School of Law.
 While in law school, Rachel served as the president of the Student Bar Association and was a research assistant on issues of federal and state housing and real estate finance laws and policies.
 Prior to law school, Rachel worked at a political media consulting firm where she managed media for campaigns across the country.
 She also worked on presidential campaigns, as well as designed and implemented communications plans for corporate, non-profit and political clients while working at a public affairs firm in Washington, DC.